 - Add sour cream, chicken soup, steamed vegetables, onion and seasonings.
 Mix well.

 - Spoon a generous amount of filling onto the middle of half of the puff pastry rectangles.

 - Stretch the other rectangles to fit over the ones with filling.
 Press around edges to seal.

 - Press the tines of a fork around each pastry to close together.

 - Prick top of each pastry with a fork or knife to create a vent for steam.

 - Bake at 425 degrees for 20 minutes until crispy and golden brown.

-If you like, you can freeze these pastries after cooking and enjoy later.
-To reheat, allow to thaw for 10 minutes, then cook at 350 degrees for 10 to 15 minutes until heated throughout.
+- You can freeze these pastries after cooking and enjoy later.
+To reheat, allow to thaw in the refrigerator overnight, then bake at 350 degrees for 10 to 15 minutes until heated throughout.
 Cover lightly with aluminum foil to keep pastry from over cooking.

 Wow!
 Chicken Pot Hand Pies were featured on Meal Plan Monday!